-- Warm for about 5 minutes until the milk gets hot (but be careful not to burn).
+- Warm for about 5 minutes until the milk gets hot (be careful not to burn).

-- Whisk the ingredients vigorously, until the milk mixture is whipped and foamy, for about 30 seconds to 1 minute.
+- Whisk the ingredients vigorously until the milk mixture is whipped and foamy, for 30 seconds to 1 minute.
 Alternatively, you can blitz all the ingredients in a blender until frothy.

-- Pour over the coffee into a large mug and pour the hot spiced milk mixture into the mug, stir together.
+- Pour the coffee into a large mug and pour the hot spiced milk mixture into the mug.
+Stir together.

 - Sprinkle with additional pumpkin pie spice and nutmeg or cinnamon.
 Serve hot.

 Nutritional Facts Per ServingCalories: 337.5

 - Fiber: 2g

 - Protein: 2%